 - 6-year bond, 5% annual interest rate

-Obviously, you’ll earn a higher percentage if you buy the longer term bond, but it depends on what your particular needs are.
+Obviously, you’ll earn a higher percentage if you buy the longer-term bond, but it depends on what your particular needs are.
 For example, will you need cash sooner for a large purchase?
 You also start earning interest as soon as your bonds are issued.

-If you choose simple interest, you’ll receive quarterly interest payments deposited directly into your investment account (principal will be repaid at maturity).
+If you choose a simple interest, you’ll receive quarterly interest payments deposited directly into your investment account (principal will be repaid at maturity).

 If you choose compounding interest, your quarterly interest payments will be re-invested, earning you interest on all interest accrued as well as your principal.
 That being said, you won’t receive your interest or principal back until your bonds mature.
-Still, you’ll earn more money on your money if you choose compounding.
+Still, you’ll earn more money on your money if you choose to compound.

 What’s the Minimum Deposit?

-The minimum amount you can invest is currently $5,000, but after that you can buy more bonds in $1,000 increments.
+The minimum amount you can invest is currently $5,000, but after that, you can buy more bonds in $1,000 increments.
 There are also maximums depending on your investment situation and you can find those on CoPower’s FAQ.

 That being said, the best way to determine how much you want to invest is by looking at your asset mix.
-If you need to $5,000 in “alternatives” in order to balance your portfolio to your ideal asset mix, then that may be the amount of CoPower Green Bonds you wish to purchase.
+If you need $5,000 in “alternatives” in order to balance your portfolio to your ideal asset mix, then that may be the amount of CoPower Green Bonds you wish to purchase.
 As I’ve said before, you don’t want to hold too much in any one product so you’ll want to take that into account too.